oroinc/documentation/commerce/cloud/monitoring.rst

 Planned Maintenance Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Maintenance windows for the production OroCloud environment are planned and scheduled ahead of time.
-If the maintenance is initiated by the OroCloud service team and involves only the infrastructure changes, the alerts are handled gracefully.
+If the maintenance is initiated by the OroCloud service team and involves only infrastructure changes, the alerts are handled gracefully.

 Incident Management
 ~~~~~~~~~~~~~~~~~~~

-To handle the unexpected service-related issues, OroCloud team has an Incident Response Plan in place.
+To handle unexpected service-related issues, OroCloud team has an Incident Response Plan in place.
 It covers the following information:

 * SWAT team members and roles -- Information about the incident resolution team, including their contact details, and office and emergency numbers
 * Incident triggers -- The conditions that trigger the service recovery actions